 The inundation of land by a reservoir can lead to direct loss of productive agricultural land.
-In addition, downstream agricultural land can be impacted by a reduction in nutrients in sediment carried in flood water.
-This occurs if the hydropower project changes the river flow regime such that it no longer provides flood water to crops when required.
-Flood water sediment is important for agriculture because it often carries phosphorus (dissolved and total), nitrates, and ammonium downstream.
+In addition, downstream agricultural land can be impacted by a reduction in nutrients carried in sediment by flood water.
+This occurs if the hydropower project changes the river flow regime to the extent that it no longer provides flood water to crops when required, such as for flood-recession agricultural systems.
+This type of agriculture can diminish, or even disappear, if water releases from an upstream dam do not sufficiently replicate seasonal flood flows .
+Flood water sediment may also be important for agriculture because it carries phosphorus (dissolved and total), nitrates, and ammonium downstream.
 Without these nutrients, crop yields will be lower.
-This problem can be countered by applying fertilizers, but this can lead to further environmental problems such as inappropriate use (with associated health hazards) and pollution from fertilizer runoff.25
+This problem can be countered by applying fertilizers, but this can lead to further environmental problems such as inappropriate use (with associated health hazards) and pollution from fertilizer runoff.36 However, hydropower dams are sometimes used as reservoirs providing water for the downstream irrigation of crops and over a wider area benefitting more farmers.